Gastroesophageal Reflux Disease (GERD) (cont.)

 In this Article

-There are a variety of over-the-counter (for example, antacids and foam barriers) and prescription medicaitons (for example, proton pump inhibitors, histamine antagonists, promotility drugs)
+There are a variety of over-the-counter (for example, antacids and foam barriers) and prescription medications (for example, proton pump inhibitors, histamine antagonists, and promotility drugs) for treating GERD.

 Despite the development of potent medications for the treatment of GERD, antacids remain a mainstay of treatment.
 Antacids neutralize the acid in the stomach so that there is no acid to reflux.
 The problem with antacids is that their action is brief.
 They are emptied from the empty stomach quickly, in less than an hour, and the acid then re-accumulates.
 The best way to take antacids, therefore, is approximately one hour after meals, which is just before the symptoms of reflux begin after a meal.
 Since the food from meals slows the emptying from the stomach, an antacid taken after a meal stays in the stomach longer and is effective longer.
 For the same reason, a second dose of antacids approximately two hours after a meal takes advantage of the continuing post-meal slower emptying of the stomach and replenishes the acid-neutralizing capacity within the stomach.